Zenz steps down as Webutuck athletic director

 “I want to get more certification to work in schools,” he said.
 “Be it teaching again or working as an assistant principal.
 Those things sound very appealing.”

 The girls basketball team, which went winless for seven seasons before 2015, enjoyed a turnaround campaign last year, winning 11 games.
-The Warriors are 4-6 now and need three more victories to qualify for the playoffs.
+The Warriors are 4-6 now and need to win three of their last four games to qualify for the playoffs.

-Among the accomplishments Zenz said he is most proud of: The Webutuck girls cross country team won the Section 9 Class D championship last fall and have five runners qualify for the state tournament.
-The boys soccer team won the Section 9 Class championship in 2015 and the Warriors field hockey team has been a perennial contender.
+Among the accomplishments Zenz said he is most proud of: The Webutuck girls cross country team won the Section 9 Class D championship last fall and had five runners qualify for the state tournament; The boys soccer team won the Section 9 Class championship in 2015; and the Warriors field hockey team has been a perennial contender.

 Webutuck often has been at a disadvantage as one of the smallest Class C athletic programs in the area.
 But with an expected enrollment dip at the school, some of its teams will drop from Class C to D next fall.
 That, Zenz said, is cause for “excitement.”